Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

     returns (bytes32)
 ```

 Allows a Staker to initiate a withdrawal of their held shares across any strategy.
 Multiple strategies can be included in this single withdrawal with specific share amounts for each strategy.
-The Staker may specify a `withdrawer` to receive the funds once the withdrawal is completed.
-Withdrawals are able to be completed after `withdrawalDelayBlocks` by calling `completeQueuedWithdrawal`.
+The Staker must specify a `withdrawer` to receive the funds once the withdrawal is completed (although this can be the Staker itself).
+Withdrawals are able to be completed by calling `completeQueuedWithdrawal` after sufficient time passes (`withdrawalDelayBlocks`).

 Before queueing the withdrawal, this method removes the specified shares from the Staker's `StrategyManager` balances and updates the `DelegationManager` via `decreaseDelegatedShares`.
 If the Staker is delegated to an Operator, this will remove the shares from the Operator's delegated share balances.